QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 where $\lambda \equiv (\beta \tilde \lambda)^{-1}$.

-For future purposes, it is useful to represent the equilibrium
+For our purposes, it is convenient to represent the equilibrium
 $\{k_t^i\}_t$ process recursively as

 ```{math}